gsblabsio/azorus/WHITEPAPER.md

 ### Data Accessibility

 We believe individuals and businesses should have an easy time collecting and analyzing blockchain data to make informed decisions.
-With that being said, there is a lack of flexible and custom onchain analytics software in this industry.
+With that being said, there is a lack of flexible and custom onchain analytics software in the industry.
 This need will become more apparent in the coming years as the field matures and more projects are launched with the UTXO model.

 ### Technical Barrier